VoidRay-X/Heart-Attack-prediction/README.md

 Project Objectives

 Predictive Assessment: Develop a classification model ($0/1$) to identify heart attack risk using medical and lifestyle data for early detection.
+Holistic Analysis: Build a multi-factor model that captures the combined impact of demographic and clinical attributes for higher reliability.